CMS Technical Series No.35

 The following action plans are annexed to the Vulture MsAP as key components:

-The complete Vulture MsAP as well as summary documents of the action plan are available in different languages below.
+The complete Vulture MsAP document, the first version of the Strategic Implementation Plan as well as summary documents of the Action Plan are available in different languages below.

 |Author(s)||Botha A. J.|

 |CMS Instrument||Birds of Prey (Raptors), CMS|